FNNDSC/fnndsc/js/chrisStoreAPI/README.md

 $> yarn install
 ```

-Start tests in watch mode (used for developping)
+Start tests in watch mode (used for developing)

 ``` bash
 $> yarn start